주 콘텐츠로 건너뛰기

 What is a referral program?

-A referral program is a marketing tactic that uses word-of-mouth techniques to encourage brand advocacy.
+Referral marketing is a strategy that uses word-of-mouth techniques to encourage brand advocacy.
 Businesses often use incentives—such as gift cards, e-commerce “cash-in” points, or branded swag—and loyalty programs to motivate customers to tell their friends, family, and colleagues about their brand, products, or services.
 Customers who participate in a referral program can spread the word by sharing referral links or discount codes with people in their network.

 How does a referral program work?